Suraj-tiwari-github/react-course-v3_Notes/02-backroads-project/final/README.md

   - Services.js
   - Tours.j
   - Footer.js
-- setup components with default export (snippet - rafce)
+- setup components with default export (snippet - rafce).
 - carefully move the code from App.js into components (files)
   - hint - look for navbar, footer and section tags
 - App.js should be empty